Available: Phil Campbell Campus

 - B = 80-89

 - D = 60-74

 - Please note: The Grading Scale for all Nursing Courses in the Nursing Program is:

 - Be accepted by all clinical agencies for clinical experiences.
 If a student is dismissed from any clinical agency, he or she will be dismissed from the program.
 Depending on the issue, the student may be withdrawn or receive a failing clinical grade.

 - Earn a satisfactory clinical evaluation in all nursing courses with a clinical component.

 - Maintain ability to meet eligibility criteria for nursing with or without reasonable accommodations.

 - Maintain current CPR at the health care provider level by American Heart Association.

-- Maintain an adequate level of health, including but not limited to, annual physical examination, annual PPD, vaccinations, and freedom from chemical dependency and/or mental disorder.
+- Maintain an adequate level of health, including but not limited to, annual physical examination, PPD, vaccinations, and freedom from chemical dependency and/or mental disorder.